 With fewer buyers in the market to compete with, you may discover that winter is the perfect time to buy a home.
-Home sellers always want to get their home sold as quickly as possible, but when winter arrives and a home has not sold yet, you may find that some sellers are more willing to negotiate on price, contingencies, or repairs, for example.
+Home sellers always want to get their home sold as quickly as possible, but when winter arrives and their home has not sold yet, you may find that some sellers are more willing to negotiate on price, contingencies, or repairs, for example.

-Home Prices are Lower
+Home Prices Are Lower

 Home prices change with the seasons and in wintertime home prices often can be at their lowest, particularly in January and February.
 When you can take advantage of lower housing prices, it can increase your chances to afford the home you want.

-Home Sellers are Motivated
+Home Sellers Are Motivated

-Sometimes, a home on the market during winter months is a “must sell” situation.
+Sometimes, a home on the market during the winter months is a “must sell” situation.
 Perhaps the seller is motivated to sell because of a job or life change.
 Real estate agents know these kinds of situations can result in a seller who is more willing to negotiate, whether it's on price, closing costs, or closing date.

 In most markets, winter is when the available housing inventory is at its lowest.
 Lower inventory can mean fewer buyers to compete with on that home you want.